Matt Liebsch travels extensively to hand picking Nordic (classic and skate) skis. (Click here to get on his pick list.)

 3) Flex pressure mapping.
-This direct measurement of flex with a flex tester is our newest tool.
+This direct measurement of flex with a flex/pressure tester is our most important tool.
 Load cells and computers don't lie.
 This is a black and white measurement when it comes to quantifying quality and profile.

 Feel free to contact me if you have any questions, or paste this link in your browser and fill out the ski request form.

 The cost for skis is no different than the normal retail cost; $400- $750 depending on brand and model.
 Stone-Grinding and hot box treatment is $70.
 Fast skis are expensive but worth every penny of enjoyment :)